 - Sonic the Hedgehog starts off his last life in Green Hill Zone by speeding through a 35 MPH zone with no rings on him.
 The police lay down a spike strip to kill him.

-- Distracted from Death: In the Peanuts sketch where Linus summons the Great Pumpkin, the Pumpkin kills the entire Peanuts crew until just Charlie Brown and Lucy are left.
+- In the Peanuts sketch where Linus summons the Great Pumpkin, the Pumpkin kills the entire Peanuts crew until just Charlie Brown and Lucy are left.
 Charlie Brown is talking to Lucy at her "psychiatrist" stand, and briefly looks away while talking.
 During that moment, the Great Pumpkin kills and eats Lucy.